CDLUC3/mrt-replic/README.md

 This microservice performs ensures that every new file added to a primary cloud storage node within the Merritt Preservation System is replicated to secondary cloud storage nodes.

+The work that this service performs is determined by querying the Merritt Inventory Database.

 ## Component Diagram
 ![Flowchart](https://github.com/CDLUC3/mrt-doc/raw/master/diagrams/replic.mmd.svg)